-Our vision is a not for profit organization that is committed to providing compassionate, holistic care to people with a terminal illness and their loved ones.
-A facility that is able to address the physical, spiritual and emotional needs of people approaching death and provide support to family and close friends.
+Our vision is a not-for-profit organization that is committed to providing compassionate, holistic care to people with a terminal illness and their loved ones.
+A facility that can address the physical, spiritual, and emotional needs of people approaching death and provide support to family and close friends.
 It offers expert pain and symptom management so that physical suffering is relieved.

-There is a self-contained room for each patient with a state of the art bed, individual temperature controls, a bathroom, closet and areas to place familiar personal objects.
-There is a children’s play area, a commercial kitchen, a tub room, library and therapy (counselling) areas.
+There is a self-contained room for each patient with a state-of-the-art bed, individual temperature controls, a bathroom, closet, and areas to place familiar personal objects.
+There is a children’s play area, a commercial kitchen, a tub room, library, and therapy (counselling) areas.
 There are two or three self-contained family rooms so family members or larger groups can get some rest while staying near their loved one.
-There is an indoor (all-season) garden and easy access to a fresh air experience; windows that open and easy access to outdoor green areas.
+There is an indoor (all-season) garden and easy access to a fresh air experience as well as windows that open and easy access to outdoor green areas.